ann-zh4158/chrome-extension-1.0/README.md

 1. Pop-up accepts user input
 2. Pop-up will reject unallowable inputs and inform user of rejection
 3. Pop-up will clear its own search form + rejection message display within a defined period of time
-4. Replacement of images on the webpage according to theme is decided with defined pseudorandom seed
+4. Replacement of images on the webpage according to theme is decided with pseudorandom seed

 Known Issues:
 1. If the user executes the extension scripts before the page has fully loaded all of its images, there will be images that remain in their original form